SohanAddagudi/contextpert/README.md

 ### Table 4 (Disease Retrieval: Predicting Disease Indications for Drugs with Novel Targets)

-This experiment evaluates **disease retrieval performance** for small-molecule drugs using **cell-level perturbation representations**.
+This experiment evaluates **disease retrieval performance** for small-molecule drug representations.
 The goal is to assess whether virtual screening approaches can capture similarity between drugs that produce similar **cellular effects**, even when they act on **different molecular targets**.

 Evaluation is performed using **Hits@k** with
 *k* ∈ {1, 5, 10, 25}.